PQwesi32/Kali-Linux-on-DigitalOcean-2/README.md

 ![2](https://user-images.githubusercontent.com/64130406/143523252-7fcc53e0-fe59-4889-8c45-a8571d877a41.JPG)
 We decided to upload Kali-Linux-2021.2-virtualbox-amd64-disk001 which we had on our VirtualBox and had the .vdi extension.
 We had a warning that the file size was 39GB and it is very close to most browser limits, we still went ahead with the upload.

-Most Old versions of Kali works fine and so if 2021 doesn't work with you OS, try the 2019 and following the process below, convert it into a vmdk file and upload.
+Most Old versions of Kali works fine and so if 2020 or 2021 doesn't work as we couldn't get a GUI, try the 2019 and following the process below, convert it into a vmdk file and upload.
+With 2019, you get a Live am64 where you can run a GUI.

 ![5](https://user-images.githubusercontent.com/64130406/143523964-e8f4341a-cad9-4bce-8665-a7cce00748a9.png)
 Open Command promt and run as administrator